Minimum Width for Deep, Narrow MLP: A Diffeomorphism Approach: Introduction

 \section{Introduction}

-The \textit{Universal approximation property}, also known as the \textit{universal property}, refers to the capability of neural networks to approximate a wide range of functions.
-As this property forms the foundation for the efficacy of neural networks, it has evoked significant interest within the research community.
+The \textit{universal approximation property} (UAP) refers to the capability of neural networks to approximate a wide range of functions.
+As this property forms the foundation for the efficacy of neural networks, it has garnered significant interest within the research community.

-Initial research largely focused on two-layered Multilayer Perceptrons (MLPs). \citet{cybenko1989approximation} demonstrated that two-layered MLPs with sigmoidal activation functions possess the universal property for approximating continuous functions.
-Later, \citet{leshno1993multilayer} expanded the scope of activation functions to sufficiently general functions.

-In addition to the two-layered MLPs, extensive investigation has been conducted into the universal property of \textit{deep narrow MLPs}, which are MLPs with constrained width and an arbitrary number of layers.
-Given the common use of MLPs with relatively modest widths and more than two layers in practical scenarios, the universal property of deep narrow MLPs has garnered substantial interest.
+Initial research focused mainly on two-layered Multilayer Perceptrons (MLPs). \citet{cybenko1989approximation} demonstrated that two-layered MLPs with sigmoidal activation functions possess the UAP for approximating continuous functions.
+Later, \citet{leshno1993multilayer} expanded the scope of activation functions to more general ones.
+In addition to two-layered MLPs, extensive investigation has been conducted into the UAP of \textit{deep, narrow MLPs}.
+These MLPs have a constrained width and an arbitrary number of layers.
+Given the common use of MLPs with relatively modest widths and more than two layers in practical scenarios, the UAP of deep, narrow MLPs has attracted significant interest.

-A series of studies have been undertaken to determine the \textit{minimum width}, which is the necessary and sufficient width for the universal property.
-The minimum width depends on factors such as input dimension $d_x$, output dimension $d_y$, the activation function, and the type of norm employed.
-For instance, \citet{lu2017expressive} demonstrated that deep narrow MLPs with ReLU activation functions possess the universal property, leading to further research that narrowed down the minimum width range. \citet{hanin2017approximating} extended the study to encompass arbitrary output dimensions $d_y$. \citet{johnson2018deep} demonstrated that a width of $d_x$ is insufficient to achieve the universal property in continuous function spaces, while \citet{kidger2020universal} proved that a dimension of $d_x + d_y + 2$ is sufficient. \citet{park2020minimum} presented the optimal minimum width for deep narrow MLPs with ReLU activation functions in $L_p$ space.
-Furthermore, \citet{cai2022achieve} explored the lower bound for the minimum width while considering arbitrary activation functions.
+In this regard, a series of studies have been undertaken to determine the \textit{minimum width}, which is the necessary and sufficient width for the UAP.
+The minimum width depends on factors such as the input dimension $d_x$, the output dimension $d_y$, the activation function, and the type of norm employed.
+For instance, \citet{lu2017expressive} demonstrated that deep, narrow MLPs with ReLU activation functions possess the UAP, leading to further research that narrowed down the minimum width range. \citet{hanin2017approximating} extended the study to encompass arbitrary output dimensions $d_y$. \citet{johnson2018deep} showed that a width of $d_x$ is insufficient to achieve the UAP in continuous function spaces, while \citet{kidger2020universal} proved that a dimension of $d_x + d_y + 2$ is sufficient.
+On the other hand, \citet{park2020minimum} presented the optimal minimum width for deep, narrow MLPs with ReLU activation functions in $L_p$ space.
+Furthermore, \citet{cai2022achieve} explored the lower bound of the minimum width for arbitrary activation functions.